Figure 1. Q-View Software workflow.

 Process Controls (PC), Spot Overlay Out of Bounds (SB) and Masked Outliers (MO).

-displayed values in the Report or Data tabs as a
+Click Export (Figure 27) to save charts as images, or the currently displayed values in the Report or Data tabs as a spreadsheet (CSV).

 The Q-View Qualification Plate produces a constant amount of light at intensities across the dynamic range

-of the Q-View Imager.
+of the imager.
 Qualification captures images of the reference plate and evaluates performance based

 on defined specifications.
-Performing qualification on a regular basis ensures that the Q-View Imager consistently
+Performing qualification on a regular basis ensures that the imager consistently

 meets performance specifications.